ccamara/carloscamara-hugo/content/en/project/archtlas/index.md

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`
-tags = ["arquitectura", "desarrollo web", "drupal", "mapas", "finalizado", "web"]
+tags = ["architecture", "web development", "drupal", "maps", "ended", "web"]

 # Project summary to display on homepage.
-summary = "Atlas de arquitectura on-line colaborativo"
+summary = "Online and collaborative Architecture Atlas"

 # Optional image to display on homepage.
 image_preview = "project/archtlas.png"